Virtues and Vices

 Humor can refresh, bind hearts together, and lighten burdens.
 But joking is not morally neutral simply because it entertains.
 Speech forms the soul.
 If humor becomes coarse, irreverent, cruel, or suggestive, it trains the conscience to laugh where it should blush and to make light of what should remain grave.

-This is why purity of speech matters especially in joking.
+That is why purity of speech matters especially in humor.
 Many things enter the soul more easily through laughter than through argument.
-What would be rejected as serious teaching may be welcomed as a joke.
+What would be rejected as a serious statement may be welcomed as a joke.
 Humor can therefore become a quiet school of vice.

-St. Paul is explicit in Ephesians: obscenity, foolish talking, and scurrility are not fitting for the saints.
-The point is not the abolition of all gladness.
+St. Paul is explicit: obscenity, foolish talking, and scurrility are not fitting for the saints.
+The point is not the abolition of gladness.
 It is the moral government of speech.
-Even what is said playfully must remain under truth and purity.
+Even what is said playfully must remain under truth and purity.1

-Scripture also repeatedly shows that the mouth reveals the heart.
-If the soul continually reaches for coarse humor, derisive wit, and impure suggestions, the speech is not innocent merely because it wins laughter.
-It is revealing what the heart has learned to enjoy.
+Scripture also shows that the mouth reveals the heart.
+If a soul continually reaches for coarse humor, derisive wit, and impure suggestion, the speech is not innocent merely because it wins laughter.
+It reveals what the heart has learned to enjoy.

-Traditional Catholic moral teaching consistently treats speech as morally significant in all its forms, including jest.
-The older ascetical tradition warns against vulgarity, mockery, and habitual frivolity because these weaken recollection and modesty.
+Catholic moral teaching consistently treats speech as morally significant in all its forms, including jest.
+Older ascetical writers warn against vulgarity, mockery, and habitual frivolity because these weaken recollection, modesty, and restraint.2

-At the same time, the saints were not all humorless.
-Many possessed real joy, even wit.
+The saints were not all humorless.
+Many possessed real joy and even wit.
 What distinguishes their speech is purity.
 Their humor did not depend upon indecency, humiliation, or irreverence.
-That distinction is crucial.
+That distinction must be kept clear.

 Catholic homes once guarded speech more carefully.
 Not every topic was turned into amusement, not every holy thing was handled lightly, and not every coarse phrase was excused as personality.
 This protected children especially, because they were not constantly being initiated into impurity through jokes.

-The erosion of this guard has done damage.
-People now say publicly what earlier generations would have recognized as morally degrading, and they excuse it because it was "only joking."
-But repetition through humor makes vice familiar.
+The erosion of this guard has done real damage.
+Men now say publicly what earlier generations would have recognized as degrading, and then excuse it because it was only a joke.
+But vice repeated through humor does not become innocent.
+It becomes familiar.

 The present age uses humor to normalize almost everything.
 Impurity, blasphemy, disrespect to parents, trivialization of marriage, contempt for modesty, and cynicism toward holy things are all made easier by laughter.
 Once evil becomes funny, it begins to lose its moral weight in the mind.